phnx-im/docs/src/spec/authentication_service/new_device_flow.md

-# Future work: Registering a new device when using Evolving Identity
+# Future work/Work in progress: Registering a new device when using Evolving Identity

 To register a new client, the user needs to be in possession of one of his existing clients.
 To properly perform the [evolving identity](evolving_identities.md) (EID) operation and securely transfer data from the existing client to the new client, this chapter defines a protocol between new client, the owning user's homeserver and an existing client.
 The protocol proceeds roughly in the following steps: